super-gopi/do-websocket/README.md

 - ✅ **Broadcast Capability**: Messages without `to` field broadcast to all other clients
 - ✅ **Automatic Cleanup**: Empty DOs clean themselves up after 5 minutes of inactivity
 - ✅ **Health Monitoring**: Status and health endpoints for debugging
+- ✅ **Hibernatable WebSockets**: Automatic hibernation between messages for up to 99% cost savings on idle connections

 ## Getting Started